 Rule-based expert system

-This type of system is developed to promote behavioural changes among the recovering drug addicts.
+This type of system is developed to promote behavioural changes among recovering drug addicts.
 In outpatient rehabs, this system is utilised to assess and treat selected addiction problems followed by progressive monitoring activity.
 This is possible due to a set of complex algorithms that are developed following specific rules to streamline the treatment and monitoring process.
 A good example of this kind of system is ‘drinker’s check-up‘.
 This system is able to recognise the threshold of risk as a result of alcohol consumption and the willingness to change.

 Games and virtual environments

-Virtual avatars are being used to treat the problem of drug addiction whereby the participants are represented by avatars which are able to carry out normal daily life activities in a virtual environment.
+Virtual avatars are being used to treat the problem of drug addiction whereby the participants are represented by avatars that are able to carry out normal daily life activities in a virtual environment.
 They do this in close follow-up by the actual addict who is able to learn from the avatar and psychologically enable him to change the addiction behaviour.
 On the other hand, games such as the ‘MindCotine’ are also being utilised to help drug addicts, especially smokers from relapse.

 The use of social media as a treatment tool for drug addicts has been around for just a few decades.
 In this method, a therapist will tend to create a personal blog, Twitter, or Facebook account from where he will be offering the intervention approaches to clients through chats or webcam.

-Technology-based intervention in addiction has just begun and therefore more should be expected as people continue to appreciate the changes in the health sector.
+Technology-based intervention in addiction has just begun and, therefore, more should be expected as people continue to appreciate the changes in the health sector.
 From the utilisation of simple mobile applications to digital sensors and now machine learning, the options will become prevalent with time.
 The ultimate goal for all these will be to enhance the interaction between patients and health workers with the aim of facilitating the recovery process.